Project Surname: Background

+David Arnatsiaq holding a small chalk board with the number 6008.

 Before the disc number system was established, using fingerprints as a method of identification instead was attempted but eventually discarded.
 The disc number system replaced it and was formally known as the Eskimo Identification Tag System.
 Every Inuk was told to wear their disc at all times so that the federal government could keep track of them.
 Letters were used to indicate location: E for Eastern Arctic and W for Western Arctic.
 This was followed by a number for a particular region, such as E8 for someone who lived in Ungava Bay.
 This system of identification was established because government officials found it easier to assign numbers, as they considered Inuit names to be confusing.
 Thus a young woman who was known to her relatives as "Lutaaq", "Pilitaq", "Palluq", or "Inusiq", and had been baptized as "Annie", was under this system to become "Annie E7-121".
 This system was not used in Labrador which had not yet joined Canada.
 All Labradorian Inuit who lacked modern surnames in 1893 were given surnames from the Moravian missionaries.

 Traditionally, children received multiple names after birth which reflected their personality or were named after a relative.
 If named after a relative, it was typically one who was deceased, although occasionally children would be named after living ones.
 This namesake relationship ensured "a way of continuing people's lives", which could be intended in a literal sense through a belief in reincarnation.
 Names would be changed if they were not deemed to suit the child.
 This tradition continues on in the 21st century.
 These names were considered incredibly meaningful:

 In Inuit culture, names insure the continuity of the lives of individuals, families, and communities.
 Names are passed from one generation to the next without regard for gender.
 The same namesake can live through several new people, male or female.
 The ties are so strong that until puberty, kinship terms, dress, and behaviour often follow the namesake relationship, rather than biological sex or conventional gender identification.

 Polar Inuit specifically had different naming customs that involved gendered names.